Increasing Customer Retention at the Dealership

 Presenting the Solution

-With the presentation of the storyboard, I followed up with a process blueprint (See Image D) that demonstrated how the customer experience is supported by touch-points, back-end services, and the F&I sales reps.
-This helped stakeholder see the HOW of the solution.
+We presented a visualization of the end-to-end experience, with a Process Blueprint (See Image D) that demonstrated how the customer experience is supported by touch-points, back-end services, and the F&I sales reps.
+This helped the client see how the solution fits and enhances the customer journey.

 The Impact